fenago/natural-language-processing-workshop/lab_guides/Lab_1.md

 Spelling correction is executed in two steps:

 1. Identify the misspelled word, which can be done by a simple dictionary lookup.
-If there is no match found in the language dictionary, it is considered to be misspelled.
 2. Replace it or suggest the correctly spelled word.
-There are a lot of algorithms for this task.
-One of them is the minimum edit distance algorithm, which chooses the nearest correctly spelled word for a misspelled word.
-The nearness is defined by the number of edits that need to be made to the misspelled word to reach the correctly spelled word.
-For example, let\'s say there is a misspelled word,
-    \"autocorect.\" Now, to make it \"autocorrect,\" we need to add one
-    \"r,\" and to make it \"auto,\" we need to delete 6 characters, which means that \"autocorrect\" is the correct spelling because it requires the fewest edits.

 We make use of the `autocorrect` Python library to correct spellings.